Eric Campbell (baseball): Miami Marlins

 On February 17, 2018, Campbell signed a minor league contract with the Miami Marlins and was invited to participate in spring training.
 He was named a Pacific Coast League All-Star.
 He finished the season second in the league in on-base percentage.
-He elected free agency on November 2, 2018.
+In 95 games for the Triple–A New Orleans Baby Cakes, Campbell hit .313/.420/.445 with 6 home runs and 68 RBI.
+He elected free agency following the season on November 2.

 Oakland Athletics

-On January 24, 2019, Campbell signed a minor league deal with the Oakland Athletics.
+On January 24, 2019, Campbell signed a minor league contract with the Oakland Athletics.
 Campbell re-signed with Oakland on November 25, 2019.
 Campbell was invited to spring training with Oakland in 2020.
 He was added to the team's 60-man player pool in July.
 He became a free agent on November 2, 2020.

 Seattle Mariners

 On May 12, 2021, Campbell signed a minor league contract with the Seattle Mariners organization.
 On May 21, Campbell was selected to the active roster.
 In the game, Campbell made his first MLB appearance since 2016, notching a single against San Diego Padres starter Chris Paddack in his only at-bat.
-Campbell went 3-for-11 in 4 games for Seattle before being outrighted off of the 40-man roster on June 2.
-Campbell retired from professional baseball on July 28, 2021.
+Campbell went 3–for–11 in 4 games for Seattle before being outrighted off of the 40-man roster on June 2.
+Campbell retired from professional baseball on July 28.

 Coaching career

-On April 29, 2021, Campbell, a native of Norwich, Connecticut was hired to be the manager of the Norwich Sea Unicorns of the Futures Collegiate Baseball League for their 2021 season.
+On April 29, 2021, Campbell, a native of Norwich, Connecticut, was hired to be the manager of the Norwich Sea Unicorns of the Futures Collegiate Baseball League for their 2021 season.
 However he stepped down before ever coaching a game when he was offered a minor league deal by the Seattle Mariners and soon returned to the major leagues.

+Small Business Owner

+As of 2022, Campbell, owns and operates Lumber2Leather, a training facility for Baseball and Softball athletes.